Access to fishing is closed for the 2020 season due to increased HPCON and FPCON measures across DOD installations.

 1. Authorized Participants and Security Requirements

 - Participants authorized to enter the limited area include: Active AZNG members, AZNG Retirees, Individuals qualifying as Wounded Warrior and DAV, and DEMA employees with an active Secret clearance that can be verified in JPAS or that can obtain a clear background check.
 Retirement will be verified with retirement documentation, for example a DD214.
 All participants shall submit a Form 19B and ensure Camp Navajo receives the ACCUSEARCH background check for each fishing pass annually.
 ACCUSEARCH 1-800-462-7019 X202.
 In lieu of the ACCUSEARCH vendor a potential angler may choose a different vendor, but shall confirm with the Limited Area Security Manager, Mr. Handley, the alternative option encompasses all required checks BEFORE paying for a different background check.
 You must request and pay for a Nation Wide (NCIC) Criminal Search at cost to the participant, and ensure results are sent directly to Camp Navajo Limited Area Security Manager at [email protected] (link sends e-mail).
 Documents filtered through the individual and not received directly from ACCUSEARCH (or pre-approved alternate vendor) shall not be accepted as valid.

 - Participants are authorized to escort guests who meet the same security requirements listed below.
-Authorized guest are the participant’s spouse or significant other or minor children (under 18 yoa).
+Authorized guest are the participant’s spouse or minor children (under 18 yoa).
 Minor children include children, grandchildren, nieces and nephews.

 2. Security Background Check